briansemrau/fishingboat/README.md

 # FishingBoat

 The name is a play on the nautical themes of Docker and Kubernetes, but aligned to the small scale of what this project does.
+ChatGPT (where I outsource all my work, of course) was bad at name suggestions.

 _Warning: This is a work in progress, and it's a personal project.
 Don't expect stability outside of my own use case._